-Geoff is an active member of the global business community, sitting on the Business Roundtable, the Business Council, and on the World Economic Forum’s International Business Council.
+Geoff is an active member of the global business community, sitting on the Business Roundtable, the Business Council, the World Economic Forum’s International Business Council, as well as the U.S.-China Business Council’s Board of Directors.
 In 2021, he served as co-chair of the Taskforce on Health and Life Sciences for B20, a G20 engagement group.
-He is a member of the Board of Trustees for the Asia Society, a leading educational organization dedicated to promoting mutual understanding and strengthening partnerships among peoples, leaders, and institutions of Asia and the United States in a global context.
+He is a member of the Board of Trustees for the Asia Society, a leading educational organization dedicated to promoting mutual understanding and strengthening partnerships among peoples, leaders, and institutions of Asia and the U.S. in a global context.
 He is also a member of the Executive Committee of the board of directors for the Minnesota Business Partnership.

-Passionate about socio-economic issues, Geoff serves on the Board of Directors for two Minneapolis-based nonprofit organizations: Children’s HeartLink, which provides access to care for children around the world with congenital heart defects, and the Northside Achievement Zone (NAZ), a community collaborative that works to end generational poverty and build a culture of achievement so low-income children of color graduate college and are career-ready.
+Passionate about socio-economic issues, Geoff serves on the Board of Directors for several nonprofit organizations including Children’s HeartLink, which provides access to care for children around the world with congenital heart defects, the Northside Achievement Zone (NAZ), a Minneapolis-based community collaborative that works to end generational poverty and build a culture of achievement so low-income children of color graduate college and are career-ready, and the YMCA of the North, which works to nurture the potential of every child and teen, ensuring everyone has the opportunity to become healthier, more confident, connected and secure.
 He is also part of OneTen, a coalition of cross-industry leaders committed to breaking down systemic barriers for Black Americans.